pdp10/simqueue/readme.txt

 		*** SIMULATED QUEUE ***

 How is the capacity of the queue that you want to simulate?
-30 Which is the averange number of users in an hour?
+30 Which is the average number of users in an hour?
 18 How long is the most common (the mode) service time (minutes)?
 4 How long is the maximum service time (minutes)?
 15